samarti/wemeep-meep-service/README.md

 | createdAt | Timestamp |

 - Comment type can be either "text" or "picture".
+- senderPictureUrl is not a real field, but set on request from the Users service.

 ## TODO
 - Add authentication to the database